ggonnella/textformats/manuals/TF-Spec_language.md

 specify a separator string, if necessary.
 If the separator string is never contained in the text representation of the elements (not even in an escaped form), the `splitted_by` key is used.
-In this case, the parser directly uses the separator string in some cases for splitting the textual representation.
+In this case, the parser directly uses the separator string in some cases for splitting the string representation.
 In the case the separator string can be present in the elements, the `separator` key must be used instead.